-There are a lot of good robotic vacuums on the market.
-Since the first introductory of smart floor cleaners, these devices had advanced and transformed into real, working and compelling products that help people automate some of the most boring housework.
+Since the first smart floor cleaner appeared in the mid to late 90s, these devices have advanced and transformed into real, working and compelling products that help people automate some of the most boring housework.

 When people start thinking about purchasing robotic vacuums, they mostly look for affordable gadgets that can get the work done.
 Several good robotic vacuums are reasonably priced and function pretty well too.

-Two notable and famous models that are manufactured by iRobot are Roomba 880 and 870.
+Two notable, well-known models manufactured by iRobot are the Roomba 880 and 870.
 These two robotic vacuums have been around for some time and have dozens of satisfied customers.

 These models are highly successful, reliable and functional smart floor cleaners.
 I’ve met several people who own both of these devices and discussed some of the most critical aspects of Roomba 870 and 880.